 Ending a civil partnership differs from divorce in some important ways.
 One example of this is that there is no same-sex definition of ‘adultery’ and as such, the option to dissolve a same-sex civil partnership because of adultery simply does not exist.

 There are also some practical differences between divorce and dissolving a civil partnership.
-If you have children together, it is essential to protect both parents’ legal rights and responsibilities.
+For instance, if you have children together, it is essential to protect both parents’ legal rights and responsibilities.

-In some cases you may discover that you do not legally have parental responsibility for a minor who you have always thought of as being your child.
+In some cases, you may discover that you do not legally have parental responsibility for a minor who you have always thought of as your child.
 Family mediators can help you to resolve this amicably so everybody’s rights are protected, including your child’s.

-These are the kinds of decisions that can affect your long-term happiness and the future structure of your family as you all move forwards along your post-dissolution path, and mediators are here to make that journey as smooth and positive as possible.
+These are the kinds of decisions that can affect your long-term happiness and the future structure of your family.
+Mediators are here to make the journey as smooth and positive as possible as you all move forwards along your post-dissolution path.

 Ask yourself what you want to achieve from your civil partnership dissolution.
 It is rarely as simple as legally severing all ties from your former partner, especially where children are involved or where you have shared finances and jointly owned assets.